Head Soccer Coach: Jay Callahan

 Office Phone: (336) 721-2648

 Jay Callahan is in his seventh year as the Head Soccer Coach of Salem College, a NCAA Division III program.
-He has led the Salem soccer program to 4 straight seasons with at least 10 wins, and 5 of the last 6 seasons.
-He was selected as the 2012 Great South Coach of the Year and the 2008 NCAA Association of Division III Independents (AD3I) Coach of the Year.
+He has led the Salem soccer program to 5 straight seasons with at least 10 wins, and 6 of the last 7 seasons.
+He was selected two years in a row as the Great South Coach of the Year (2012 and 2013) and the 2008 NCAA Association of Division III Independents (AD3I) Coach of the Year.

-After his first team went 1-15, Callahan has led the Spirits to a 76-26-6 record in the past six seasons for a winning percentage of 72%.
+After his first team went 1-15, Callahan has led the Spirits to a 91-31-8 record in the past seven seasons for a winning percentage of 75%.
 Along with his head coaching position, Callahan is also Salem's Sports Information Director, Student-Athlete Advisory Council (SAAC) Advisor, and a P.E. instructor.

-Under Callahan’s guidance, Salem College won the 2012 Great South Regular Season Championship and lost the in the tournament championship game.
+Under Callahan’s guidance, Salem College won the 2013 GSAC Regular Season and Tournament Title, and advanced to the NCAA DIII National Tournament.
+They won the 2012 Great South Regular Season Championship and lost the in the tournament championship game.
 They also won the 2007 AD3I Atlantic Region Championship 2-0 versus Green Mountain College (Vermont).
 He has had 12 players receive All-AD3I awards and three players receive Great South Athletic Conference end of the season awards.
 He led the 2009 team to the Great South semifinals in their first year in the conference.
 In 2010, Callahan led the Spirits to a regular season school record of 15 wins and to a second place regular season finish in the Great South.
 He also had five players selected to the Great South All-Conference team, and four to the All-Freshmen team in 2010.

 During the 2011 season, the team once again made it to the Great South Semifinals.
 Salem had four players earn Great South All-Conference honors, two All-Freshman winners, and 12 All-Academic team winners.